DRAFT COPY: NOT FOR DISTRIBUTION OR CIRCULATION

 Advocacy strategy often relies on informal knowledge of committee dynamics and past experience.
 This system makes those structural patterns measurable.
 An advocacy organization can see that provisions framed in mandatory regulatory terms have historically been rewritten in conference when originating in a particular committee, while similar policy goals framed as pilot programs have higher survival rates.
 They can see that policy ideas introduced repeatedly but failing formally often reappear inside omnibus vehicles.
 Strategy becomes evidence-based—grounded in the observable institutional record rather than anecdote.

-Consider negative agenda control (Cox and McCubbins 2005), one of the most influential theories in congressional studies.
+Consider negative agenda control, one of the most influential theories in congressional studies.
 The theory argues that majority parties prevent measures that would split the majority from reaching the floor.
-Prior empirical tests have focused on bill scheduling and roll-call exposure—what gets scheduled, what gets voted on.
-What those tests could not reach is whether negative agenda control operates at the provision level.
+Empirically, this has been tested at the bill level—what gets scheduled, what gets voted on.
+What has not been observable at scale is whether negative agenda control operates at the _provision_ level.
 Do majority party leaders filter entire bills, or specific text inside bills?
 Are majority-threatening provisions stripped before floor consideration while the rest of the bill advances?
 Does conference function as a second agenda control mechanism that rewrites provisions that would fracture coalitions?
 With provision-level survival data tied to procedural gates, these questions become empirically tractable.
 That forces one of the core theories of legislative organization to be tested at the level it actually operates.
-This shifts the empirical foundation of legislative theory from bill-level inference to provision-level measurement.

 Beyond testing existing theories, the framework opens research spaces that did not previously exist.
 Provision-level policy evolution: how enforcement clauses, definitions, regulatory structures, and grant formulas mutate across decades.
 Institutional filtering by text type: whether redistributive provisions are filtered earlier than regulatory provisions, whether definitional sections are more durable than enforcement clauses.
 Structural residuals as political intervention: if a structural survival model shows systematic deviations—provisions that survive despite high predicted death risk—those residuals may signal political intervention, becoming a measurable object in themselves.